Rongtao1/PREDICT-MORTALITY-OF-SEPSIS/README.md

 First48H_underProRes.rmp : the process and design in classifying the first 48 hour under sampled data set.

 Last48H_cleanProRes.rmp : the process and design in classifying the Last 48 hour under data set.

+First48H_overProRes.rmp: the process and design in classifying the first 48 hour over sampled data set.

+First48H_ProRes.rmp: the process and design in classifying the First 48 hour under data set.